-Line 1: Balances brought forward
+Line 1 - Balances brought forward

-2.11.
+2.12.
 This cell shows the opening figure for the summary of the smaller authority's annual accounts.
 It is the closing balance carried forward from the previous year's accounting statements - see paragraph 2.19 below.
 The amount in the current year cell in Line 1 should be the same figure as the 'balances carried forward' figure in the prior year column at Line 7.

-Line 2: Precept or Rates and Levies
+Line 2 - Precept or rates and levies

-2.12.
+2.13.
 For precepting authorities, this cell shows the total precept received or receivable in the year.
 For internal drainage boards this cell shows the total of rates and special levies received or receivable in the year.
 This cell should contain only the value of precepts or rates and levies received or receivable in the year.
 Any other receipts, including grants, are to be included in Line 3.

-Line 3: Total other receipts
+Line 3 - Total other receipts

-- 2.13.
+- 2.14.
 This cell shows the authority's total income or receipts for the year, less the precept or rates and levies figure shown in Line 2.
-It will therefore include any repaid investments, any monies borrowed to finance projects, proceeds from the sale of fixed assets, fees, charges, and grants such as council tax support grant. - 2.14.
+It will therefore include any repaid investments and loans, any monies borrowed to finance projects, proceeds from the sale of fixed assets, fees, charges, and grants such as council tax support grant. - 2.15.
 Compilers of the accounting statements must exclude from the figure shown in Line 3 the value of any transactions recorded in the authority's accounting records arising from daily cash management activities.
 These transactions include transfers between bank current and deposit accounts and other short-term deposits.
 It is correct to record such transactions in the cash book for control and reconciliation purposes.
-However, they are not reported in the accounting statements because these transfers do not represent either receipts or payments, or income or expenditure for the authority.
+However, they are not reported in the accounting statements because these transfers do not represent either receipts or payments, or income or expenditure for the authority. - 2.15a.'Total other receipts' for the year should include the Community Infrastructure Levy passed to a local council under Regulation 59A of the Community Infrastructure Regulations 2010 and received by the authority, in the year in which it is received by the authority. - 2.15b.
+'Total other receipts' for the year should include all grants received by the authority, in the year in which they are received by the authority.

-Line 4: Staff costs
+Line 4 - Staff costs